slice

 Not intended for API use.
 See: slice.get_networks()

-Gets all network services (L2 and L3) in this slice
+Gets all network services (L2 and L3) in this slice.
+Results are cached for performance.

 Returns: